-- Competencies may be removed if it is determined that a student has not maintained competency on a procedure. - Competency removal may be requested by a qualified radiographer, a Clinical Preceptor, or the Clinical Coordinator. - The Clinical Coordinator will meet with the student involved in the competency removal, and the reason for competency removal will be addressed with the student. - The Clinical Coordinator will then inform the student that direct supervision of a qualified radiographer is again required to perform said procedure, until competency can again be achieved. - After the student successfully completes a re-evaluation for a competency, the student may work under indirect supervision when performing this procedure.
+- 1. Students are required to successfully achieve competencies prior to working under indirect supervision of a qualified radiographer. - 2.
+Once a competency is obtained, students are expected and required to maintain competency for said procedure. - 3.
+Competencies may be removed if it is determined that a student has not maintained competency on a procedure. - 4.
+Competency removal may be requested by a qualified radiographer, a Clinical Preceptor, or the Clinical Coordinator. - 5.
+The Clinical Coordinator will meet with the student involved in the competency removal, and the reason for competency removal will be addressed with the student.

+- 6. The Clinical Coordinator will then inform the student that direct supervision of a qualified radiographer is required to perform said procedure, until competency can be achieved. - 7.
+The competency is removed from Trajecsys, and the qualified radiographer or Clinical Preceptor who requested the removal will receive a follow-up email confirming that the Clinical Coordinator has met with the student to discuss the reason for the competency removal. - 8.
+The student must work under direct supervision until the competency is successfully reachieved. - 9.
+After the student successfully completes a re-evaluation for a competency, the student may work under indirect supervision when performing this procedure.